niftycode/imessage_reader/README.md

 This is a forensic tool written in Python 3.
 Use this tool to fetch the content (phone numbers, email addresses, messages and the account) from the *chat.db* database file on **macOS** (version 10.14 or above).

+The following information is currently being read from the database:

+* user id (sender's phone number or email address)
+* message
+* date and time
+* service (iMessage or SMS)
+* account (recipient account)

 ## Background

 Received messages (iMessage or SMS) and attachments will be saved in "~/Library/Messages".
 This directory contains a "chat.db" file (SQLite3) with two tables of interest: *handle* and *message*.
 The *handle* table contains the recipients (email address or phone number).
 The received messages are in the *message* table.